eavesa2796/M5_Bootstrap_Basics_KC/README.md

 - **Navigation Bar**: Includes links to Home, About, and Contact sections.
 It also contains a search feature.
 - **Main Banner**: Displays a large image of nature, enhancing the visual appeal of the page.
-- **Photography Paragraph**: Includes an image of the camera and a brief introduction.
+- **Photography Paragraph and Image**: Includes an image of the camera and a brief introduction.
 - **Registration Form**: Users can register for a free photoshoot, with form validation for essential fields like First Name, Last Name, Email, and Password.
 - **Data Table**: A table that displays user data with different statuses, such as "Registered" or "Missing Profile".
 - **Footer**: Contains links to various photography types, the gallery, and contact details.